Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Isabelle Components for ODEs and Orbits

 \isakeyword{end} \isanewline \end{isabellebody}

-Overall, the set theoretic concepts introduced in Section~\ref{sec:generalisation} are easily definable in Isabelle.
+Overall, the set-theoretic concepts introduced in Section~\ref{sec:generalisation} are easily definable in Isabelle.
 Similarly, lemmas formalising their properties and relating them are often proved automatically in one or two lines.
 Analytical properties like the existence of derivatives in a region of space or the uniqueness of solutions for IVPs are harder to prove.
-Such lemmas often require long structured proofs with case analyses and explicit calculations, that is, a considerable amount of user interaction.
+Such lemmas often require long structured proofs with proofs by cases and explicit calculations, that is, a considerable amount of user interaction.
 Yet most proofs remain at least roughly at the level of textbook reasoning.